-Take all of the units earned at Northridge and divide it by the units attempted at Northridge.
+Take all units earned and divide it by the units you have attempted.

-Units earned include any Northridge course you enrolled and received a passing grade in, from A-plus to D-minus or CR.
+Units earned include any Northridge courses you enrolled and received a passing grade in, from A plus to D minus or CR.
 Units earned will also include transfer units.

-Units attempted include all units attempted at Cal State Northridge and do not include transfer units.
-The Financial Aid & Scholarship Department counts grades of F, I, NC, W and WU as units attempted with zero units earned, but these are not counted as units attempted on a student's transcript.
-Therefore, when determining a satisfactory pass rate, Cal State Northridge transcripts may not match the units counted by the Financial Aid & Scholarship Department.
+Units attempted include all units attempted, including transfer units.
+The Financial Aid & Scholarships Department counts grades of F, I, NC, W and WU as units attempted with zero units earned, but these are not counted as units attempted on a student’s transcript.
+Therefore, when determining a satisfactory pass rate, CSUN transcripts may not match the units counted by the Financial Aid & Scholarship Department.

 Course work taken at Cal State Northridge includes remedial, credit/no credit and repeat course work, as well as failing grades, incompletes and withdrawals.

 Example: Sammy is admitted for the spring semester and enrolls in 12 units, which count as total units attempted.
 At the end of the spring term, Sammy completes one three-unit course with a passing grade, withdraws from one three-unit course with a grade of W, and receives an NC for three units of remedial math and three units of English.
 Sammy's pass rate is 25 percent (3 units earned divided by 12 units attempted).